simov/markdown-viewer/README.md

 The extension synchronizes your preferences across all of your devices using Google Sync.
 The list of your allowed origins is being synced too.
 However, the actual permissions that you give using the Chrome's consent popup cannot be synced.

 In case you've recently added a new origin on one of your devices you'll have to explicitly allow it on your other devices.
 In this case additional **`refresh`** label will be present for each origin that needs to be _refreshed_.
-This label is present **only** on the devices that needs to be _refreshed_.
+This label is present **only** on those devices that needs to be _refreshed_.
 Expanding the origin will reveal additional `REFRESH` button:

 ![refresh-origin]